Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-Table \ref{estparams} lists the estimated parameters for models $m_2$ and $m_3$.
-We perform GSA on each model, which results in all parameters above threshold $\eta_2$ at at least one time point within the interval $I_T$ (results not shown).
-Hence, there are no parameters remaining in the noninfluential subset.

-In summary, the model reduction methodology has produced 4 possible models, summarized in Table \ref{estparams}: $m_0$ where parameter $s_{p,b}$, $s_s$, and $\tau_s$ are held constant; $m_1$ where the equations associated with $\tau_b$ are removed; $m_2$ where $\tau_b$ is removed and $B = 0$; and $m_3$ where $\tau_b$ is removed and $B = 1$.
-Figure \ref{RMcomparison} plots each of the model fits to the data along with their respective $T_{p,b}$ and $T_s$ traces.
+In summary, the model reduction methodology has produced 5 possible models (Table \ref{estparams}): $m_0$, the original model; $m_1$, the original model with $s_{pb}$, $s_s$, and $\tau_s$ fixed; $m_2$ reduced model removing $\tau_b$; $m_3$ reduced model removing $\tau_b$ and setting $B = 0$; and $m_4$ reduced model removing $\tau_b$ and setting $B = 1$.
+Figure \ref{RMcomparison} plots the model fits to the data as well as their respective neural tones.